Skip to main content

 5 Day Money-Back Commitment

-Pros and Cons to Being a Paralegal
+Pros and Cons of Being a Paralegal

-By: Katelyn Fahrenbruck Weston
+By: Katelyn Fahrenbruck Weston | December 2025

 Pros of Being a Paralegal

-• Good Salary and Benefits
+• Good salary potential and benefits

-• Varied Work
+• Varied and challenging work

 • Opportunities for Career Growth